IN-PERSON SERVICE ATTENDANCE

 For those parking in the back of the facility, please use the sidewalk that runs between the Nave and the Church School classrooms.
 This sidewalk leads to the doors located in the stained glass window hallway (Entrance J) by the Narthex of the church.

-NOTE: For those attending Saturday’s Great Vespers: Use Entrance C which is located under the canopy in the front of the church.
+NOTE: For those attending Saturday’s Great Vespers, please only use Entrance C which is located under the canopy in the front of the church.

 Safety Procedures: You are asked to comply with the following regulations: